wulfgarpro/wulfgar.pro/_posts/2015-06-02-Rooting-a-Samsung-phone-with-Odin-and-VirtualBox.md

 <p class="meta">02 June 2015 - Melbourne</p>

 Samsung's ROM flashing tool [Odin](http://odindownload.com/ "Odin") runs only on Windows.
 There is a Linux tool named [Heimdall](http://glassechidna.com.au/heimdall/ "Heimdall") with the same intention as Odin, but it's not Samsung's official tool.
-With Ubuntu as the host operating system, I was able to run Odin from a Windows 7 guest using VirtualBox.
+With Ubuntu as my host operating system, I was able to run Odin from a Windows 7 guest using VirtualBox.

+* Prerequisites:
+** VirtualBox installed and guest Windows 7 VM running ** Odin downloaded and running on guest Windows 7 VM **

+1. Install